HDrizzle/stack_machine/Timing.md

 ## Control unit

-The control unit will use the A clock to send information
+The control unit will use the A clock to communicate with the bus arbiter

 1. Load instruction into instruction register